EU energy transition

 Most of my energy research is done in collaboration with PhD researchers (and colleagues that help with PhD supervision).
 We use energy system models to contribute to policy and regulatory debates.

 This type of "impact studies" can help policymakers and regulators make better decisions.
-Most recent PhD research topics:
+Selection of recent publications with PhD researchers:

 Qualitative research